Open-ET/openet-ssebop/README.rst

 Land Surface Temperature is currently calculated in the SSEBop approach two ways:

 * Landsat Collection 2 Level-2 (ST band) images directly.
 More information can be found at: `USGS Landsat Collection 2 Level-2 Science Products <https://www.usgs.gov/core-science-systems/nli/landsat/landsat-collection-2-level-2-science-products>`__

-* Landsat Collection 1 Top-of-Atmosphere images by including an on-the-fly function for calibration steps and atmospheric correction techniques.
-These include calculations for: (1) spectral radiance conversion to the at-sensor brightness temperature; (2) atmospheric absorption and re-emission value; and (3) surface emissivity.
-For additional information, users can refer to section 3.2 of the Methodology in Senay2016_.

 Temperature Difference (dT)
 ---------------------------